 The grinder is much larger than it appears in pictures, at least to me.
 Definitely larger than the KafaTek Monolith.
-It also has a somewhat polarizing external power source and motor speed control module.
-This module does have a very cool retro-esque display showing the grind speed, but some are irritated that is another item on the counter.
+It did have a somewhat polarizing external power source and motor speed control module, that has now cleanly been incorporated into the base of the unit.

 Overall, I have not used an EG-1, nor even seen one in person.
 So, what has been said here is somewhat subjective, and summarized by the research and feedback I have heard and read.
-I'm sure it's a fantastic grinder, but I just find myself having difficulty getting really excited about it given what the KafaTek units provide for a much lower price.
+I'm sure it's a fantastic grinder, but I just find myself having difficulty getting really excited about it given what the other options provide for a similar or lower price.
 I just don't know how one can justify the price increase in any way possible.
 But then again, we are discussing discussing price increases between $2500 and $3300 coffee grinders.

 The EG-1 provides a large, flat burr alternative to the Kafatek Monolith.
 I’m not sure if usage would be much different between it and a Monolith Flat Max, other than the EG-1 is targeted at commercial usage, whereas I’m not sure if the Kafatek offerings are NSF rated.
 So, if you want a large flat single doser that may since commercial use, this is the ticket.

 The most expensive option